dshevtsov/html-to-kramdown/README.md

-The tool helps to convert to Kramdown the particular types of HTML elements in the markdown documents.
+The tool helps to convert to Kramdown the particular types of HTML elements in `.md` files.

 ## Usage